0xdaddy/DM-THIS-USER/README.md

 `it may be a little bit messy. but you can learn something =)`

 # Compile
-#Make sure that all linked offices are installed
+#Make sure that all linked libraries are installed

 # Linux
 `linux: gcc main.c -lssl -ljson-c -lcrypto -luuid -lz -lcurl -o main`